-Assessment of Selected Themes 871 is done by means of examinations (50% of final mark), assignments and presentations (50% of final mark).
+Assessment of Selected Themes 871 is done as explained in the module framework.
 The thesis of 120 or 180 credits is assessed according to the regulations of Stellenbosch University for the examination of Master's theses as set out in the section on postgraduate qualifications in Part 1 of the Calendar.

-Programme Co-ordinator: Prof J van der Westhuizen Tel: 021 808 2502 E-mail: jvdw2@sun.ac.za
+Programme Leader: Prof J van der Westhuizen Tel: 021 808 2502 E-mail: jvdw2@sun.ac.za